vippsas/vipps-developers/developer-resources/api-dashboard.md

-The API dashboard is available for both the production and [test environment](https://developer.vippsmobilepay.com/docs/test-environment), and is an easy way to see if you are using the Vipps APIs correctly.
+The API dashboard is available for both the production and [test environment](https://developer.vippsmobilepay.com/docs/test-environment), and is an easy way to see if you are using the APIs correctly.
 It only gives a high-level overview, so you must check the actual API responses for more details about the errors.